William R. "Bill" Johnston - Chair

 Mary Ruiz is President and CEO of Manatee Glens, a nonprofit behavioral health hospital and outpatient practice which employs 450 staff.
 Earlier in her career she worked for both Sarasota and Manatee Counties in health and human services.
 A graduate of New College of Florida with a concentration in Urban Studies she received her MBA at the University of South Florida and is the founding president of the New College Alumni/ae Association.
 Ruiz has senior management experience in hospital administration, corporate strategic planning, business development, government relations, and nonprofit agency administration.
 She is a founding Board member of Central Florida Behavioral Health Network, a provider-sponsored network recently awarded a $130 million state contract for behavioral health services.
 In recognition of her contributions to the behavioral health field in the state, she was named a Fellow of the Florida Council for Community Mental Health and Administrator of the Year by the Florida Alcohol and Drug Abuse Association in 2002.
 She resides in Bradenton, FL.
 Appointed by the Board of Governors; term ends January 6, 2016.

 John W. Saputo is owner and president of Gold Coast Eagle Distributing of Sarasota and a highly decorated colonel in the U.S. Marine Corps (retired).
 He served with distinction during the Persian Gulf War and was awarded a bronze star with Combat V for valor in 1992.
 In 2004, he was awarded the Defense Meritorious Service Medal by the U.S. Central Command for his service during Operation Iraqi Freedom.
 A third-generation beer wholesaler, Saputo’s business career has been as distinguished as his military service.
 He has been in the industry for more than 30 years and has served on various community boards, including Sarasota Chamber of Commerce and SunTrust Bank.
 His company currently serves more than 1,400 businesses in the Sarasota-Manatee area, employs 150 associates, and is involved with numerous local charitable events.
 Saputo graduated summa cum laude from Boston College with a bachelor’s degree in accounting.
 He is a resident of Longboat Key.
-Appointed by the Governor; term ends January 6, 2013.
-Trustee Saputo will continue to serve as a Trustee unit he is reappointed or the Governor appoints someone else.
+He was reappointed by Governor Scott for a second five-year term beginning on February 6, 2014 and ending on January 6, 2017.

 Felice Schulaner, served as Senior Vice President of Human Resources for Coach Inc., a multi-billion dollar, global accessories company, from 2000 to 2007.
 Prior to this, she held similar positions a Optimark Technologies and Salant Corporation.
 Ms Schulaner's 25+ year business career also included senior human resources positions at American Express and Macy's and retail management positions at Sears and Jordan Marsh.
 A native of New Jersey, she graduated from New College in 1981 with a Bachelors of Arts in Economics.
 Ms. Schulaner also volunteers with the Non-Profit Resource Center of the Community Foundation of Sarasota to provide consulting in the area of Human Resources.
 She and her husband Dennis Rees live on Siesta Key.
 Appointed by the Board of Governors, term ends January 6, 2015.